CodeHS: Badges

 There are many badges in CodeHS, and many of them involve coding concepts with Karel the dog.
 Different types of badges are awarded on different courses.
 On July 28, 2016, CodeHS announced a new feature that allows teachers to create their own badges and award them to students.
 Teachers have the option to choose an image, name, and description for a badge.

 Reception

-CodeHS received significant media coverage upon its launch, including articles in the Forbes, TechCrunch, and Education Week.
+CodeHS received media coverage upon its launch, from Forbes, TechCrunch, and Education Week.
 The site has also been featured on various blogs for its interactive and beginner-focused approach to teaching programming.
-CodeHS has been praised for its easy-to-understand video tutorials, making it a useful resource for Computer Science teachers.
+CodeHS has been praised for its easy-to-understand video tutorials, making it a useful resource for computer science teachers.
 This business is mostly aimed toward students rather than adults looking into coding.